dcollien/react-media-hooks/README.md

 `useMediaStreamInputDevices` will request permission to use the available devices and update the stream and device lists when permission is granted.
 If a new device is connected, the lists will update.

 Setting `constraints` to `null` will stop the stream.

+Calling `reload` will re-initialize the stream and device lists (same as setting constraints to `null` and back to its original value).

+The same event handlers can be given as `useMediaStreamWithEvents`.

 #### useMediaInputDevicesRequest